 If the candidate that you feel best about has come out in the top three, that’s great.
 Have a check of the others to make sure you’re not missing anything and then trust your instinct.

 If they haven’t come out in the top three, ask yourself why that is.
 What have you missed?
-Perhaps they were really likable, but they just didn’t answer the questions as well as other candidates?
+Perhaps they were really likeable, but they just didn’t answer the questions as well as the other candidates?

-This is where you need to balance how much you liked them, how much you’d enjoy spending time with them with your ability to work with them and their ability to actually do the job you need.
+This is where you need to balance how much you liked them with your ability to work with them and their ability to actually do the job you need.

 This is a big decision.

 Once I’ve identified the top candidate that I plan to offer to, I’ll normally take at least 24 hours before making an offer.
 Whilst we all want to move quickly I find that sleeping on something helps me to check if there’s anything else I should be looking into or cements that I’m feeling good about my decision.

 Once you’ve chosen the person you want to hire, take a little time to think about the offer that you’re going to make to them.

 - Did they mention anything that was really important to them?
 Can you make a tiny bit of effort to make your offer even more compelling and meaningful to them?

 Craft an offer that will hopefully appeal to them based on what they’ve said is important to them, whilst making sure it still works for you too.

 Things to include in your offer: